WHITE'S HILL SIGNALS

 The Australian Army also occupied an observation point on the high part of White's Hill in Brisbane during WWII.

-It is believed that the US Army's 94th Coast Artillery (AA) Regiment, 40th Anti-aircraft Brigade had a searchlight battery on White's Hill during WWII.
+The US Army's 94th Coast Artillery (AA) Regiment, 40th Anti-aircraft Brigade had a searchlight battery on White's Hill during WWII.
 The 94th Coast Artillery (AA) Regiment were in Brisbane from 29 March 1942 until 1 June 1942.
 An Australian Army Searchlight Battery then took over the site when the Americans moved out.

 Students of Camp Hill High School would play in White's Hill bush land and knew of an American Base.
 Peter Beaumont, a former student of the school, told me that it was not uncommon for kids to come to school with old rusted American equipment including several Thompson sub-machine guns.